-Government Grant Funding: The Government's Austerity programme has resulted in significant reductions in core grant funding.
-The level of Sefton's Core Grant funding will have reduced by more than 50% between 2010/2011 and 2019/2020.
-During 2019/2020, Sefton's core grant funding including Settlement Funding Assessment, New Homes Bonus, Improved Better Care Fund, Winter Pressures Grant and Social Care Support Grant was reduced by £1.732m (1.8%).
+Government Grant Funding: The Government's Austerity programme resulted in a reduction in Sefton's core grant funding of more than 50% between 2010/2011 and 2019/2020.
+During 2020/2021, Sefton's core grant funding (including Settlement Funding Assessment, New Homes Bonus, Improved Better Care Fund, and Social Care Grant) increased by £8.0m (8.3%), which included a £6.7 million increase in Social Care Grant in recognition of the increased social care pressures faced by local authorities.
+This the first increase in core grant funding since 2010/11.
+However, core grant funding remains lower than it was in 2015/16 in cash terms and lower than it was in 2017/18 in real terms (based on movements in the CPI Index).

-Future Funding: In September 2019, the Chancellor announced a one-year Spending Round (SR 2019) that set out the funding envelope for Government Departments for 2020/21.
-Consequently, the local government finance settlement was announced in February 2020 covered only one year and included a significant amount of one-off funding.
+Future Funding: In November 2020, the Chancellor announced a one-year Spending Review that set out the funding envelope for Government Departments for 2021/22.
+Consequently, the local government finance settlement announced in February 2021 covered only one year and included a significant amount of one-off funding.
 This leaves Sefton's future funding levels uncertain and makes medium-term financial planning difficult.
-The Covid-19 crisis has increased the financial pressures on both national and local government with the resulting economic downturn placing even more uncertainty on finances.
-The BREXIT transition period is due to end on 31 December 2020 adds even greater uncertainty over future funding levels.
+The Covid-19 pandemic has increased the financial pressures on both national and local government with the resulting economic downturn placing even more uncertainty on finances.
+Despite this unprecedented uncertainty, the Council has prepared and agreed a Medium-Term Financial Plan for the period 2021/22 to 2024/25 setting out its planned approach to funding service provision over the next four years.
+This plan will be subject to revision as additional information becomes available.